 GOT AN IDEA for the Whatzit?
-Just send Ed a quick email at email@example.com and we’ll do what we can to stump others!
+Email Ed at firstname.lastname@example.org and we’ll do what we can to stump others!

 HOW TO REPLY: Click on the “Leave a Comment” link at the very top of this post.
 (Of course, if someone’s gotten to it before you, it’ll say “XX Comments.”)
 Once you’ve clicked on that link, please use the “Leave a Reply” function.
 We love gettin’ your emails, but the Comment link is there to make it easier for you—and us!

 FONT FREAKS REJOICE!
 Adobe has just added more than 600 fonts to Creative Cloud.